marcosgabarda/django-snitch/docs/guide/cool-down.rst

 ``cool_down_cache_alias``
     Default: ``default``

-    This property allow to use a different alias for the cache.
+    This property is used by ``snitch.CoolDownManager`` and allows to use a different alias for the cache.

 The cache key is created using the event verb and the receiver data, app label, model name and primary key.